 Thus, these differences of opinion show two different approaches to Islamic jurisprudence.
-The Hanafi school, through Imam al-Kasani, views marriage more as a transaction contract that can be carried out by adult women independently, while the Shafi'i school represented by Imam al-Syirazi places marriage as a contract that is social and public in nature, so it must be represented by a guardian as a form of protection and social control over the validity of the marriage.
+The Hanafi school, through Imam al-Kasani, views marriage more as a transaction contract that can be carried out by adult women independently, while the Shafi'i school represented by Imam al-Svirazi places marriage as a contract that is social and public in nature, so it must be represented by a guardian as a form of protection and social control over the validity of the marriage.

 b.
-The Difference Between the Concepts of Justice and Fasiq for a Guardian in marriage, but these two concepts are understood differently by scholars from various schools of thought.
+The Difference Between the Concepts of Justice and Fasiq for a Guardian

+In Islamic legal studies, the concepts of justice ('adalah) and wickedness (fisq) have an important influence on the validity of a guardian in marriage, but these two concepts are understood differently by scholars from various schools of thought.
 Imam al-Kasani of the Hanafi school and Imam al-Syirazi of the Syafi'i school provide contrasting perspectives in defining and determining the impact of these two characteristics on the status of a guardian.